UWMadisonUcomm/uw-ui-toolkit/my-uw/index.md

   <div class="page-header">
     <h2>Widgets</h2>
   </div>
-  <p>MyUW displays a grid of widgets on the home page in widget mode.
+  <p>MyUW displays a grid of smart widgets on the home page in smart widget mode.
 You can easily create widgets using the <a href="https://github.com/UW-Madison-DoIT/myuw-smart-widget-creator">Widget Creator</a>.
 Each widget follows approximately this structure, but <i>widget developers only need to worry about the code inside the widget-body div.</i></p>
   {% highlight html %}
   <div class="widget-frame">
     <div class="widget-header">